-Instead of looking for foods that will "detox" your body, try adopting habits that will help you live a healthy lifestyle.
+Instead of looking for foods that will "detox" your body, try adopting habits that'll help you live a healthy lifestyle.

-In recent years, the idea of detoxing the pancreas or other organs in the body to “improve” or “preserve” good health has led to the marketing of edible products that claim to be good for you but can actually endanger your health.
+In recent years, the idea of detoxing the pancreas or other organs in the body to “improve” or “preserve” good health has led to the marketing of edible products for this purpose.

-These days, you can find smoothies, powders, pills, capsules, lozenges, teas, and even shampoos, gels, and soaps that claim to “detox” your body.
-Not only do these products contribute to chemophobia, but most of them lack any kind of scientific evidence to support their claims.
+These days, you can find smoothies, powders, pills, capsules, teas, and even shampoos, gels, and soaps that claim to “detox” your body.

 When your body stops getting what it needs, your health is directly affected.
 So, maybe it seems like a “detox” diet is helping you lose weight fast, but what it’s really doing is making you more vulnerable to illness.